Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

+It is also possible to produce a desired $\bs{\chi}$ by using a series of adiabatic Mølmer-Sørensen operations \cite{molmersorensen2000_entanglement} each targeting a single mode to accrue the appropriate phase in each mode one after another.
+This method is prohibitively slow for long strings because it requires $N-1$ adiabatic operations to produce all the required relative phases between the modes and because the gate time must be long enough for the drive to couple to a single mode out of the $N$ modes.

-To validate our gate construction method, we use the QSCOUT platform~\cite{clark2021_engineering, supplementary_info} to run entangling gates on the outer two ions of a three-ion chain while increasing the optical field on the center ion to artificially simulate crosstalk.
-The inset of Fig.~\ref{fig:experiment}(a) shows the mode coupling matrices $J^{(m)}_{j_1,j_2} = b_{m,j_1}b_{m,j_2}$ for each of the modes in a three-ion chain.
-As expected from the mirror symmetry of the chain, the ``tilt'' mode (mode 2) provides natural crosstalk immunity since $g^{1,2}_2 = g^{2,3}_2 = 0$.
+Nevertheless, it may be useful for short strings and we use this method to experimentally demonstrate crosstalk-insensitive gates by engineering a composite coupling matrix.
+We use the QSCOUT platform~\cite{clark2021_engineering, supplemental_material} to run entangling gates on the outer two ions of a three-ion chain while increasing the optical field strength on the center ion to artificially implement crosstalk.
+We use a series of adiabatic Mølmer-Sørensen operations~\cite{molmersorensen2000_entanglement} each targeting a single mode to accrue the appropriate phase in each mode one after another.
+The inset of Fig.~\ref{fig:experiment}(a) shows the single-mode coupling matrices $\bs{J}^{(m)}$ for each of the modes in a three-ion chain.
+As expected from the mirror symmetry of the chain, the ``tilt'' mode (mode 2) provides natural crosstalk immunity against the crosstalk interactions between ion pairs $(1,2)$ and $(2,3)$ because $g^{(1,2)}_2 = g^{(2,3)}_2 = 0$.
 In contrast, the center ion has strong participation in the other two modes.

-To illustrate this, we run three Mølmer-Sørensen-type entangling operations with $\Theta=\pi/4$, each targeting a single mode.
+To begin, we compare the fidelity of three single-mode Mølmer-Sørensen entangling operations.
 The gates are run with a duration of 250\,$\mu$s, and a $-15$\,kHz detuning from the target radial mode.
-Fig.~\ref{fig:experiment}(a) shows entanglement fidelity through the parity between the center and target ions after applying single-qubit rotations $Z(\phi)$ to each ion to measure entanglement~\cite{haljan2005entanglement, sackett2000experimental}.
+A parity measurement after a controlled rotation converts the off-diagonal coherence of the created Bell state into measurable population oscillations, and the oscillation contrast directly bounds entanglement~\cite{haljan2005entanglement, sackett2000experimental}.
+Fig.~\ref{fig:experiment}(a) shows the contrast of these parity measurements between the center and target ions, bounding the degree of unwanted entanglement generated.
 As expected, no entanglement is generated between the target and center ion when only mode 2 is excited (black).
-However, when using mode 1 (blue) and the COM mode (red) to mediate entanglement generation, the parity increases significantly, matching theoretical expectations (dotted line).
+However, when using mode 1 (blue) and the COM mode (red) to mediate entanglement generation, the maximum parity increases significantly, matching theoretical expectations (dotted lines).
 Figs.~\ref{fig:experiment}(b-d) show the full parity curves for both target-neighbor and target-target pairs at $\eps=0.25$ verifying that the increase in target-neighbor entanglement is reflected in a decrease in target-target fidelity.